 Parent Power Oldham is a collaboration between Oldham Opportunity Area, Greater Manchester Higher, Citizens UK, the Women’s Chai Project (Oldham) and Trinity College.
 Podcast episodes produced by and for parents seek to break down perceived barriers to studying at leading universities and provide information and guidance about applying.
 PPO builds on the success of Parent Power London, a partnership with King’s College London.

-Trinity’s involvement combines the infrastructure to enable parents to take part, and enables their children to engage with home learning, in the form of laptops, with further substantial engagement by Mr Datta as part of the PPO steering group.
+Trinity’s involvement combines the infrastructure to enable parents to take part, and enables their children to engage with home learning, in the form of laptops.

 The partnership also includes input from Dom Clarke, an alumnus who studied Economics at Trinity, qualified as an accountant and returned to Bolton where he became Finance Director of the Marlborough Group, a financial services company headquartered in Bolton with 200 employees.